 In a word, yes.
-You may have heard that kindergarten is significantly more academic under the new Common Core State Standards — and it’s true: the kindergarten writing standards include scary terms like “research” and “publish.”
+Kindergarten writing standards include scary terms like “research” and “publish.”
 But don’t panic.
-Kindergarten is still the year children first learn about writing, which includes honing listening, speaking, and thinking skills, along with physical writing, starting with the ABCs.
+Kindergarten is still the year children first learn about writing, which means learning to listen, speak in class, and write the ABCs.

 Writing their ABCs